isomerpages/moe-woodlandsringsec/_character-and-citizenship-edu/Sexuality Education.md

 |:---:|:---:|
 | | \| [Secondary 1](/files/sec1.pdf) \| [Secondary 2](/files/sec2.pdf) \| [Secondary 3](/files/sec3.pdf) \| [Secondary 4](/files/sec4.pdf) \| [Secondary 5](/files/sec5.pdf) \|
 |  |  |

+##### **eTeens Programme:**
+8. _eTeens_ is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. _eTeens_ is conducted in two segments – a mass talk segment and a classroom-based programme.

+9\.
+Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
+They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
+Abstinence and upholding family values are the key messages.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.
+Please click [here](/files/eteens.pdf)for more details on the eTeens programme.

+##### **Information for Parents**
+10\.
+Parents may opt their children out of Growing Years and/or eTeens programmes.

+11\.
+Parents of Secondary 1, 2, 4 and 5 students who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form is downloadable [here](/files/sex%20edu%20opt%20out.pdf).
+The completed form is to be submitted by 11/02/2022.

+12\.
+Parents of Secondary 3 students who wish to opt their children out of the Sexuality Education lessons and/ or the eTeens programme need to complete an opt-out form.
+This form is also downloadable [here](/files/eteens%20opt%20out.pdf).
+The completed form is to be submitted by 11/02/2022.

+13\.
+Parents can contact the school at 63643712 extension 49 or email ng\_lih\_yng@moe.edu.sg to discuss or seek clarification about the school’s sexuality education programme from Mrs Lyn Chuah, Sexuality Education Coordinator.

+14\.
+Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.